radumarias/rencfs/README.md

 - It keeps all `encrypted` data and `master encryption key` in a dedicated directory with files structured on `inodes` (with metadata info), files for binary content, and directories with files/directories entries.
 All data, metadata, and filenames are encrypted.
-For new files, it generates unique inodes in a multi-instance run and offline mode.
+It generates unique inodes for new files in a multi-instance run and offline mode.
-- The password is collected from CLI and saved in the OS's `keyring` while the app is running.
+- The password is collected from CLI and saved in the OS's `keyring` while the app runs.
 This is because, for security concerns, we clear the password from memory on inactivity, and we derive it again from the password just when needed.
 - Master encryption key is also encrypted with another key derived from the password.
 This gives the ability to change the